Mahadev Govind Ranade: Social activism

-Prarthana Samaj

-Ranade joined the Prarthana Samaj, a religious and social reform organisation, in 1867, and the Poona Prarthana Samaj in 1869.
+He joined the Prarthana Samaj, a religious and social reform organization, in 1867, and the Poona Prarthana Samaj in 1869.
 Historians have regarded Ranade as an intellectual leader in the movement.
 Ranade was influenced by Bishop Joseph Butler in linking the social justice work of the Prarthama Samaj with Christian metaphysics.

 Female emancipation

 His efforts to "Humanise and Equalise" Indian society found its primary focus in women.
 He campaigned against the 'purdah system' (keeping women behind the veil).
-He was a founder of the Social Conference movement, which he supported till his death, directing his social reform efforts against child marriage, the tonsure of widows, the heavy cost of weddings and other social functions and the caste restrictions on travelling abroad.
+He was a founder of the Social Conference movement, which he supported until his death, directing his social reform efforts against child marriage, the tonsure of widows, the heavy cost of weddings and other social functions and the caste restrictions on travelling abroad.
 He strenuously advocated widow remarriage and female education.
 In 1861, when he was still a teenager, Ranade co-founded the 'Widow Marriage Association'.
 It promoted marriage for Hindu widows and acted as native compradors for the colonial government's project of passing a law permitting such marriages.

 He chose to take prayaschitta (religious penance) in the Panch-Houd Mission Case rather than insisting on his opinions.